 We are committed to respecting human rights, monitoring the safety and integrity of products, and reducing the environmental footprint of our supply chain.
-We have adopted a supplier code of conduct ("Supplier Code") to ensure that our suppliers meet our high standards as well as industry expectations regarding: (i) working conditions, health and safety, and treatment of employees and contractors; (ii) environmental responsibility; and (iii) ethical business practices.
+We have adopted a supplier code of conduct ("Supplier Code") to ensure that our suppliers meet our high standards as well as industry expectations and internationally recognized standards regarding: (i) labor and human rights, health and safety, and treatment of employees and contractors; (ii) environmental responsibility; (iii) ethical business practices; and (iv) compliance with applicable laws and regulations.
 Our Supplier Code applies to our suppliers, as well as their employees and subcontractors.